Dear Caring Parent,

 Does being an introvert or extrovert affect parenting?
 Well, it for sure affects your needs as a parent.
 I am an introvert parenting a child, who is really a young lady now, who had masses of kid friends and activities, not to mention ‘situations’ with which to deal.
 In other words, social bombardment for a parent who is an introvert.

-- I needed to get good at sifting through what was my emotion vs others emotions; what I was carrying in my emotional field that really belonged to others.
+- get good at sifting through what was my emotion vs others emotions; what I was carrying in my emotional field that really belonged to others.

-- I needed to learn to just sit in quietness.
+- learn to just sit in quietness.
 Wow, does my battery recharge then!

-- I needed to learn to be okay with saying ,” can’t do that now” because I was on overload.
+- become okay with saying ,” can’t do that now” when I was on overload.

 And I did!
 I learned all these things and more.
 In fact, I’m really good at sliding in to what I’ve come to call OM Moments.
 It’s made such an improvement in how much fun I have, how energized I am, and my clarity around parenting challenges.
 Plus, it’s had the side benefit of helping my introverted daughter to pace her life factoring in her introversion.